g-niranjan/NHD-main/README.md

 ## 📋 Overview

-GenAI Test Suite is an open-source platform for testing and evaluating AI agents.
-Built for developers who need quality assurance for their conversational AI systems, GenAI Test Suite provides automated testing, hallucination detection, and performance monitoring.
+Winograd is an open-source platform for testing and evaluating AI agents.
+Built for developers who need quality assurance for their conversational AI systems, Winograd provides automated testing, hallucination detection, and performance monitoring.

 ## 🎁 Editions